aatran14/puffy/README.md

 This sounds counterinuitive to modern agentic advice.
 The assymetry lives in the fact that entropy erodes everything, even software.
 So while agentic outcomes survive by rebirthing itself.
 Databases on the otherhand live by withstanding the entropy.
 Take CockroachDB for example.
 CockroachDB is aptly named because cockroaches don't die.

 This is a remarkable result.
 It means a database moves fast because she can prove the most truths (with pace).
 If this was not true, then a human could spin up a database architecture agentically overnight and be competitive.
 But we know this is not true because the opposite phenomenon occurs.
-The half-baked DB doesn't just die, it gets eaten alive; Agar.io-style.
+The half-baked DB doesn't just die.
+It gets eaten alive, so we know formal verification is important in database land.

 ---